pyth-network/pyth-client-py/README.md

 ...
 ```

+The `examples` directory includes some example applications that demonstrate how to use this library:
-The library also includes an asynchronous API that updates the prices using a websocket subscription or account polling.
+* `examples/dump.py` is a detailed usage example that demonstrates the asynchronous API to update prices using a websocket subscription or account polling.
-See `examples/dump.py` for a more detailed usage example.
+* `examples/read_one_price_feed.py` shows how to read the price of a single price feed using its account key.

 Developer Setup
 ---------------